ObiWanLansi/DoofesZeug/README.md

 ## Overview

-### Entities & Models
+### Entities

-All the entities / classes are listet in the generated [Model Overview](./Documentation/Generated/Models/README.md).
+All the entities / classes are listet in the generated [Entity Overview](./Documentation/Generated/Models/README.md).

 ### Enumerations